nicolyoshikawa/allocate/README.md

 5. Now that you have your backend Flask server running.
 You need to run the React App in development in a different terminal instance.

 #### React
 1. Make sure you have a new terminal instance seperate from your terminal for your backend.
-Navigate into the pour'd project folder and then into react-app folder.
+Navigate into the Allocate project folder and then into react-app folder.
     ```bash
     cd react-app
     ```